rogerfar/rdt-client/README.md

 It has the following options:

-- Maximum parallel downloads: This number indicates how many completed torrents from Real Debrid can be downloaded at the same time.
+- Maximum parallel downloads: This number indicates how many completed torrents from Real-Debrid can be downloaded at the same time.
 On low powered systems it is recommended to keep this number low.

 #### Multi Part Downloader